secureninjaa/Source-Code-Review-Automation/README.md

 configure perforce path, p4v in the code.
-Setu and Start sonarqube server.
+Setup and Start sonarqube server.
 Put the code inside sonar_scanner /bin folder. you are all set to run the code.
 "sonar-scanner.properties" file inside /conf folder will autoupdate for different projects you will perform scan.